Swiddis/swiddis.github.io/_posts/2021-11-12-Descending-Arrays.md

 9       2.716
 ```

-Now, that's a start, and is in-line with our trial run which mostly yielded low numbers (with one 4).
+Now, that's a start, and is in-line with our trial run which mostly yielded low numbers.
 But, I don't see any clear pattern here.
 Some more careful pondering seems necessary.
 Our initial survey of the crime scene complete, we move on to more intensive forensic analysis.

 ## A Familiar Fingerprint